ZAKI1905/DMSS/README.md

 Root:

-See https://root.cern.ch/license for Root license.
+See https://root.cern/about/license for Root's license.

 ```
 Rene Brun and Fons Rademakers,